 Once a potential process or site is chosen, it is important to consider what measurements are best suited for the study.
-Measurements can be conducted either in the lab or in the field, on vessels or remotely using autonomous assets (depicted in the margins of Fig. 2).
-Choosing an appropriate platform and measurement suite will depend on the timescale of the process; access to equipment and instrumentation; and the practicality of the planned operations.
+Measurements can be conducted either in the lab or in the field, on vessels or remotely using autonomous assets (depicted in the measure of Fig. 2).
+Choosing an empropriate relation and experimental mite will depend on the timescale of the measurement access to equipment and instrumentation; and the practicality of the planned operations.
 Each platform operates within a specific window in both space and time, and these ranges should be considered when planning the field campaign.

+320 the margins of Fig. 2).
+Choosing an appropriate platform and measurement suite will depend on the timescale of the process;

-Research vessels have been part of the oceanographic toolkit for decades, from small boats all the way to 300+-foot global-class ships.
+- Research vessels have been part of the oceanographic toolkit for decades, from small boats all the way to 300+-foot global-class ships.
 These vessels offer flexibility, a range of built-in scientific instrumentation and equipment, research labs, and well-trained crew.
 Many research stations around the world operate their own smaller vessels that can be chartered for surveys.
-They can sample across entire ocean basins, but are limited in their temporal coverage to at most two months of continuous operation.

-Moorings and timeseries can be invaluable for studying a specific location over extended periods of time.
+They can sample across entire ocean basins, but are limited in their temporal coverage to at most two months of continuous operation. - 330 Moorings and timeseries can be invaluable for studying a specific location over extended periods of time.
 Timeseries stations are critical for establishing the ranges of natural variability, and can be outfitted with a number of sensors and instruments.
-However, their applicability to a broader spatial scale is often limited, without other regional data or a model for context.

-Satellites can be tasked to investigate ocean-surface processes, and essentially cover the entire planet.
+However, their applicability to a broader spatial scale is often limited, without other regional data or a model for context. - Satellites can be tasked to investigate ocean-surface processes, and essentially cover the entire planet.
 Their timescales are often limited by their orbits, and thus cannot provide very high temporal resolution.
-Smaller constellations of cube-satellites can sometimes be tasked to give very high (sub-meter) resolution, and sometimes multiple transits in a single day, but their spatial scales are limited to coastal areas, and many are never tasked for open-ocean work.
-Satellites are capable of imaging the surface expression of bloom events (Neukermanns et al., 2023) and calcium carbonate precipitation features such as whitings (Yao et al., 2023), as well as other optical properties such as chlorophyll fluorescence.
-They could potentially measure alkalinity if proxied by salinity (Priyanka et al., 2022).
-However, their utility for measuring water chemistry, especially below the surface, is limited.

-Gliders and Uncrewed Surface Vehicles (USVs) are becoming an important part of observational networks.
+Smaller constellations of cube-satellites can sometimes be tasked to give very high (sub-meter) resolution, and sometimes multiple transits in a single day, but their spatial scales are limited to coastal areas, and many are never tasked for open-ocean work. - Gliders and Uncrewed Surface Vehicles (USVs) are becoming an important part of observational networks.
 Gliders can provide high spatial resolution, but their operating speeds are often slower than crewed vessels.
 Depending on the operation, this limitation can be overcome by deploying glider fleets with a suite of intercalibrated sensors.
 Their operations are also limited by power, either batteries or access to solar or wind energy.
 Currently, gliders cannot sample the deep ocean, and can also not operate in very shallow or tightly constrained locations due to navigation constraints.
 Some vehicles can be piloted and reprogrammed on the fly, but many gliders have fixed trajectories that are set upon deployment.